4dn-dcic/4dn-cloud-infra/docs/deploy_fourfront.rst

 application log groups, separate ECR repositories (for deployment) and separate IAM resources (in case one needs to be turned off for whatever reason).

+A new stack called the appconfig stack must be created.
+This stack creates the global application configuration to be used by fourfront.

 An ECS stack is the main component to be created.
 This stack includes standard ECS resources also present in the normal (CGAP) ECS code, but omits some CGAP-specific things, such as the ingester service (which does not exist on fourfront).
-It also creates the global application configuration component usually created in the datastore.
-The GAC will contain most of the same information as what is currently passed as environment variables to Beanstalks.